 And then all the pain from my ankle disappeared as the blood fell from my face.
 I turned back to Sirius just in time to see him slowly fall back, dead weight, into the veil and dissapear.
 Harry watched, frozen, and Lupin stopped what he was doing.

 And all I saw was the bright green of the curse etched in my memory.

 As always the first step is denial, and like Harry I didn’t want to believe it was true.
-Soon after Harry ran out of the room, everything went dark, and quiet.
-And I made it easy to pretend that nothing had just happened, that Sirius would walk through those doors again, and I made myself believe he would.
-Hermione was still out cold, and Ron was rocking back and forth.
-Luna sat next to me, allowing me to lean on her for support, and Neville was hunched over Hermione, wiping blood off his face.
+Soon after Harry ran out of the room, everything went dark and quiet.
+And it made it easy to pretend that nothing had just happened, that Sirius would walk through those doors again, and I made myself believe he would.
+Hermione was still out cold, and Ron was rocking back and forth I laughter.
+Luna was curled on the floor as I tried to help her and Neville was hunched over Hermione trying to get her to regain consciousness while wiping blood off his own face.

-“There you lot are!”
+“What were you lot thinking??!!”
 Tonks appeared right next to me bending down to meet my level.
 “Ginny!
-Guess I’m not surprised that you found your way into this, what’s going on here?” she said motioning over to Ron and Hermione.
+Guess I’m not surprised that you found your way into this, what’s going on here?” she said gesturing to Ron and Hermione.
 I could see something was wrong, she wasn’t smiling and there wasn’t any light in her eyes.
 Her usually bright pink hair was deep, dark and depressing.

 “Tonks what’s happening?”

 “We don’t have time Ginny.”
 Lupin came up behind her.